shanev/deja-qu/README.md

 Déjà qu is Redis-backed FIFO message queue for storing any kind of ephemeral data.
 It allows you to easily build ephemeral timelines/stories.
 Messages are automatically removed from the queue once they're expired, without the need for polling, cron jobs, or timers.

+### NOTE

+This library was mostly a science experiment and hasn't been battle-tested.
+For production use I'd look at [Bull](https://github.com/OptimalBits/bull) or [Kue](https://github.com/Automattic/kue) instead.

 ## Installation

 If using yarn: